Axway/streams-open-docs/content/en/docs/install/_index.md

 #### TLS encryption

-In order to configure TLS encryption, you need to have a valid truststore and one certificate per brokers.
-They must be all integrated into Java Key Stores (JKS) files.
+In order to configure TLS encryption, you need to have a valid truststore and one certificate per broker.
+They must all be integrated into Java Key Stores (JKS) files.
-Be careful as each broker needs its own keystore and a different CN name matching the Kafka pod hostname as described in [bitnami documentation](https://github.com/bitnami/charts/tree/master/bitnami/kafka#enable-security-for-kafka-and-zookeeper).
+Be careful as each broker needs its own keystore and a dedicated CN name matching the Kafka pod hostname as described in [bitnami documentation](https://github.com/bitnami/charts/tree/master/bitnami/kafka#enable-security-for-kafka-and-zookeeper).
-We provide you with a script to help with truststore and keystore generation (this is actually a patch of the script in bitnami documentation in order to deal properly with kubernetes deployment).
+We provide you with a script to help with truststore and keystore generation (based on bitnami's script that properly handles Kubernetes deployment).
 You can also use your own truststore/privatekey:

 ```sh